Why Everyone Is Suddenly So Obsessed With This Hair Brand

 In the past few years, we’ve witnessed the launch of silent hair dryers and damage-free bleaching.
 We’ve learned that shampoo comes after conditioner, and pre-shampoo treatments come before both.
 And yet, despite all this innovation, the bland, pink and purple packaging in the haircare aisle still looks as outdated as teased bangs.

-So, when R+Co landed on shelves in May 2014, it felt like the biggest thing to hit hairstyling since dry shampoo.
+So, when R+Co landed on shelves last year, it felt like the biggest thing to hit hairstyling since dry shampoo.
 Yes, the professional formulas inside are advanced, but it’s what’s on the outside that really caught people’s attention.
-The bright, saturated photographs and quirky product names filled our news feeds faster than you can say texturizing spray — and the brand cemented its cult status before people had even smelled the stuff.
+The bright, saturated photographs and quirky product names filled our news feeds faster than you can say texturising spray — and the brand cemented its cult status before people had even smelled the stuff.

 But none of that would have happened without the brand’s creative director and model-turned-stylist Amanda Wall.
 R+Co co-founder and hairstylist Howard McLaren, who met Wall on a Bumble and Bumble photoshoot years ago, tapped her to advise the art direction of his new line.
 After years of collaborating with McLaren, she was comfortable enough to say that the existing packaging sucked.
 Big time.